Neko-Box-Coder/ssLogger/README.md

 //Prepend a text for only the next log function ssLOG_PREPEND("prepend text");

-//Cache all the logs in current thread after this macro for
+//Cache all the logs in the current thread after this macro
-//  the current scope to be output at a later time
+//  that are in the current scope, which can be output at a later time
+//
 //This has minimum thread synchronization which is great for
 //  logging multi-threaded applications ssLOG_CACHE_OUTPUT_IN_SCOPE();

 //Enable/Disable cache in current thread for all the logs after
-//  this macro to be output at a later time ssLOG_ENABLE_CACHE_OUTPUT();
+//  this macro, which can be output at a later time ssLOG_ENABLE_CACHE_OUTPUT();
 ssLOG_DISABLE_CACHE_OUTPUT();